 21. Kings Corner

-In this game, it will feel like you are playing solitaire next to your opponents.
+In King’s Corner, it will feel like you are playing solitaire next to your opponents.
 However, there can only be one real winner.
 You can play with 2 to 4 players.
 This game is better for adults.